Published onHealth Tip of the Week

-Fireworks are a big part of America’s Independence Day celebrations.
+Fireworks are a big part of America’s summer celebrations.
 But for thousands of people every year, the thrill of using fireworks at home is offset by pain and lasting damage from injuries and property loss caused by them.

 Children are at special risk of injury from fireworks, and account for more than a third of emergency room visits for fireworks-related injuries.
 Children between the ages of 5 and 9 are more than twice as likely as people in other age groups to be injured by fireworks.

-“If you want to experience the spectacle of fireworks with your family, attend a public fireworks display,” says Gina Duchossois, an injury prevention expert at Children’s Hospital of Philadelphia (CHOP).
+“If you want to experience the spectacle of fireworks with your family, attend a public fireworks display,” says Gina Duchossois, an injury prevention expert and Chair of the Safe Kids Southeastern Pennsylvania coalition at Children’s Hospital of Philadelphia (CHOP).
 “Even if fireworks are legal to purchase and use in your community, they are not safe around children.”

 The risk of burns from sparklers

 “Some people treat sparklers much too casually,” says Duchossois.
 “They allow children to play with them as if they were toys.
-But sparklers burn at an extremely high heat: 1,200 degrees Fahrenheit — hot enough to melt some metals.
+But sparklers burn at temperatures of about 2,000 degrees Fahrenheit — hot enough to melt some metals.
 The sparks can cause burns and eye injuries, and touching a lit sparkler to skin can result in a serious burn.”

 If you think your older children are mature enough to use sparklers safely, only let them do so under close adult supervision.
 Do not allow any running or horseplay while they are using sparklers.